Sustainable Living Center Oregon

 The monolithic dome, when finished, is earthquake, tornado and hurricane resistant (the US Federal Emergency Management Agency rates them as “near-absolute protection” from F5 tornadoes and Category 5 Hurricanes).
 Recently, a number of monolithic domes constructed using MDI techniques have survived major disasters:

-You may stay one night to all 11 nights.
 This is a hand-on and experimenting gathering, Depending on interest the following subjects will be covered.

 Researchers at the University of British Columbia loaded 5.5 tons of sand bags on the top of a 24-foot diameter dome and subjected it to simulated earthquake conditions on their shake tables.
 Watch the video of the shake-table test and find out if the wood-framed dome survived.